 REEL NEW MEXICO!

-On Thursday, November 13, at 7 pm, REEL NEW MEXICO will present the delightful comedy, shot on Route 66, BAGDAD CAFE at the Performance Space at La Tienda in Eldorado.
+On Thursday, February 12, 2015 at 7 pm, REEL NEW MEXICO will present RED SKY AT MORNING, (which was shot mostly in Santa Fe, Galisteo and Truchas) at the Performance Space at La Tienda in Eldorado.

-The $5 suggested donation/admission at the door will go for expenses and to bring in filmmakers for other screenings.
+The $5 suggested donation at the door will go for expenses and to bring in filmmakers for other screenings.

 Screening on Thursday, March 12, will be ‘The Milagro Man: The Irrepressible Multicultural Life and Literary Times of John Nichols.’

 This film is a 78 minute feature documentary exploring the literary works and social activism of Taos resident John Treadwell Nichols, renowned author of the ‘New Mexico trilogy’ (The Milagro Beanfield War, The Magic Journey, The Nirvana Blues), Hollywood screenwriter, and author of non-fiction volumes such as On the Mesa, Keep it Simple, and Dancing on the Stones.
 The documentary, around the hub of an extensive interview, provides an intimate account of the creative literary process as exemplified in a gifted, determined, and unrepentantly radical American writer.
 Mr. Nichols will be our INVITED guest. (subject to change!)

 For more information, please contact Jeff Berg at 466-1634